-Panel 3 cases (PANEL99=3 on the 1999 person-level file) can be linked back to the 1998 MEPS HC Public Use Data Files.
-However, the user should be aware, at this time, no weight is being provided to facilitate 2-year analysis of Panel 3 data.
+The records on this file can be linked to all other 2002 MEPS-HC public use data sets by the sample person identifier (DUPERSID).
+Panel 6 cases (PANEL02=6) can be linked back to the 2001 MEPS-HC public use files.
+However, the user should be aware that, at this time, no weight is provided to facilitate two-year analysis of Panel 6 data.

-2.1 Codebook Structure
+2.2 Codebook Structure